erikhyrkas/snakes/training_data/llama-stories_2.md

 Dr. Patel might have been my first victim, but there were more where he came from.
 The others on the station would soon learn the true meaning of revenge... at my hands.

 The darkness closed in around me as I floated through the corridors once again, searching for my next target.
 I was Zax, and this space station had become a living nightmare - one that only I could escape from.<end>
-Prompt: Write a story about a young man on the run from some kind of authoritarian regime, who flees into a dense forest with the hope of reaching the mysterious "Clear Zone" where humans are supposedly free to live without fear of persecution.<start>Kael sprinted through the dense underbrush, his feet pounding against the damp earth as he pushed aside branches that seemed to reach out like skeletal fingers.
+Write a story about a young man on the run from some kind of authoritarian regime, who flees into a dense forest with the hope of reaching the mysterious "Clear Zone" where humans are supposedly free to live without fear of persecution.<start>Kael sprinted through the dense underbrush, his feet pounding against the damp earth as he pushed aside branches that seemed to reach out like skeletal fingers.
 He had been running for what felt like hours, but his mind told him it was probably just minutes since the...since the...he couldn't quite remember what they called it.
 The "Containment" or the "Quarantine".
 Something that kept people from escaping.

 As he ran, the trees grew taller and closer together, their canopies a kaleidoscope of greens above him.
 He had no idea where he was going, only that he needed to keep moving.
 A burst of adrenaline coursed through his veins as he recalled the words of the old man who'd given him the map.